📘 MERCED COUNTY CEDS 2025–2030

 5. IMPLEMENTATION PLAN

-Year 1–2
+Years 1–2

-BHRS audit
+BHRS audit & stabilization framework

-Housing ordinance reform
+Housing ordinance reform (local AMI)

-Create Rural Corridor Workforce Centers
+Launch Rural Workforce Centers

-Begin UC–Castle Innovation Council
+Form UC–Castle Innovation Council

-Year 3–5
+Years 3–5

-Operationalize stabilization facilities
+Operationalize stabilization centers

 Expand Castle manufacturing zone